A household explores the practical meaning of a market crash.

 Let's assume now that when this market turmoil all shakes out, they will experience a year-end 2020 return of -10% in both retirement accounts and 0% in their non-retirement assets.

 In other words, they say to themselves: We know the markets could recover some following the trend of last week, or they could get worse.
-But what if we assume that our nominal return for 2020 is not the 3.5% in our base profile but rather -10%?
+But what if we assume that our nominal return for the current year is not the 3.5% in our base profile but rather -10%?
 And, what if the non-retirement assets earned, not 2.5% nominal, but 0%.
 In both cases they will assume that rates go back to their default assumption in 2021 of 2.5% and 3.5%.
+By using the "will the rate of return change" option in Settings and Assumptions and making sure to return that rate to default after one year, we can simulate this economic impact.

 To view this comparison we will create an Alternative Profile and run a comparison report.
 The chart below shows the comparison.